Declare template variables

-To define a macro that calculates variable value, find the variable in the and click Change macro.
+To define a macro that calculates variable value, find the variable in the Edit variables dialog and click Change macro.

 In the Change macro dialog that appears, select a macro from the list and click OK.
-If the selected macro has a macro-parameter, is is displayed in bold in the Choose Macro dialog (for example, format or type).
-In this case, after you choose a macro, a text box or a selector appears under the template variable.
+If the selected macro has a macro-parameter, is displayed in bold in the dialog (for example, format or type).
+In this case, after you choose a macro, a text field or a selector appears under the template variable.
 You can specify the macro-parameter there.

 If the variable is used in the template only once, make sure that the checkbox is selected.

 If the variable is used in the template more than once, a combo box appears, where you can select a sequential number of the editable occurrence.
-This number specifies to which occurrence of the variable the input focus will be set when the template is deployed with a Hot Spot Session.
-You may also notice that the numbers a prefixed with 'M' or other letters.
+This number specifies to which occurrence of the variable the input focus will be set when the template is deployed with a Hot spot session.
+You may also notice that the numbers are prefixed with 'M' or other letters.
 These letters define in which file of a multi-file template the input focus should be set for this variable.
-'M' stays for the main file and appears in all templates.
+'M' stands for the main file and appears in all templates.

 Optionally, you can select the newly declared variable in the Parameters area and use up and down arrows to change the order of variable.
 The position in the list of variables defines the order, in which the variables are switched during the hot spot session when the template is applied.
 It affects only editable variables.